tylergross97/pdx_somatic_variant_calling/README.md

 ## Prerequisites

-Before running this pipeline, ensure you have the following tools and resources installed:
+Before running this pipeline, ensure you have the following tools and resources installed.
+This is the hardest part, but I have provided documentation!

 1. Nextflow (version 23.10.0 or later)
    - Installation instructions: [Nextflow Installation Guide](https://www.nextflow.io/docs/latest/getstarted.html)